andyps/kr-c-book-solutions/README.md

 # kr-c-book-solutions
-Solutions To the Exercises in the book "The C Programming Language", 2nd edition, Kernighan and Ritchie
+All solutions to the exercises in the book "The C Programming Language", 2nd edition, Kernighan and Ritchie